+What this guide can help you do3

-S tep 1 - Plan how much you need and when6
+Step 1 - Plan how much you need and when6

-Where do you start?
+- Where do you start?

 - How long will you live?

 - When do you want to stop working?

 - Have you spoken to a financial adviser?

 - Some people will be able to start taking their money before age 55

-- What do you want to do with your time when you stop working or start working a bit less?
+What do you want to do with your time when you stop working or start working a bit less?

-- What happens if you're unable to work for health reasons?

 - How much money will you have to rely on?

-- Not everyone automatically gets the full state pension
+- Not everyone gets the full state pension

 - How much income might you need?

 - Will you want your income to be steady or variable?

 - Do you have any big expenses you want to pay off?

 - Are you looking for an income that gives you security, flexibility, or a bit of both?

-S tep 2 - Choose how to take your money10
+Step 2- Choose how to take your money10

 - Your options at a glance

 - Taking tax-free cash

 - How to take your money all in one go

 - How to take your money a bit at a time

-- How to turn your money into a guaranteed income
+How to turn your money into a guaranteed income

 - How to mix and match your options

-S tep 3 - Get help or advice and take the next steps22
+Step 3 - Get help or advice, and take the next steps22

-Get financial advice
+- Get financial advice

-Get free help and guidance
+- Get free help and guidance

 - Shop around to find the best product for you

-Watch out for pensions scams
+- Watch out for pensions scams

 - What to do next